 Which emotions lead you to addiction?

 Write out what coping skill you will use when you feel each emotion that causes you to relapse.
 For example if anger is a problem say.
-When I get angry and am tempted to gamble I will read “Battlefield of the mind” by Joyce Meyer.
-Or say, when I am bored and tempted to gamble I will call Bill or play chess.
+When I get angry and am tempted to party I will read “Battlefield of the mind” by Joyce Meyer.
+Or say, when I am bored and tempted to party I will call Bill or play chess.

 If you don’t have a list of 6 or 8 activities to do when tempted to fall you should do that today.